brianj-kim/gopronto-admin/README.md

 # gopronto-admin
 This project is for implementing a web application of the pronto restaurant's online admin functionalities.
-Concisely, this is an initial design project whether the skill stacks would fit the design requirements for the project.
+Technically, this is an initial design project whether the skill stacks would fit the design requirements for the project.

 ## Switch to branch dev to get the latest changes